Rakon: Overseas expansion and recent financial performance

 In March 2007, Rakon acquired the frequency-control products division of C-MAC Microtechnology.
 This acquisition gave Rakon a European-based operation, including 2 factories located in the UK and France.
-The new business unit specialised in other forms of wireless communications and allowed Rakon to become less dependent on the GPS market, and expanded Rakon's product range greatly to include oven-controlled crystal oscillators (OCXO), voltage-controlled crystal oscillators (VCXO), the Pluto ASIC and a range of low performance commodity products.
+The new business unit specialised in other forms of wireless communications and allowed Rakon to become less dependent on the GPS market, and expanded Rakon's product range to include oven-controlled crystal oscillators (OCXO), voltage-controlled crystal oscillators (VCXO), the Pluto ASIC and a range of low performance commodity products.

 In 2008 Rakon formed a joint venture with (Centum Electronics) to manufacture high value telecommunications infrastructure products and to commercialise Rakon France's R&D programme.
 Also in 2008, Rakon formed a joint venture with (Timemaker) to vertically integrate quartz crystal supply.

-In 2010 Rakon acquired the company (Temex) in France, supplying frequency control solutions for the space market.

 In 2011 Rakon opened a joint venture facility, Rakon Crystal Chengdu, in China.
 The investment was an unsuccessful one, with Rakon exiting from its 80% stake in the Chengdu factory in July 2013.

-Between 2012-2014, Rakon suffered a drop in revenue and margins and made a series of losses, shedding up to 86% of its market capitalisation compared to five years prior.
+Between 2012 and 2014, Rakon suffered a drop in revenue and margins and made a series of losses, shedding up to 86% of its market capitalisation compared to five years prior.

 In August 2013, the NZ Shareholders Association demanded the resignation of Rakon's Chairman, Bryan Mogridge, and another director, Darren Robinson (son of founder Warren Robinson), after the company announced poor results and a $30m write down of assets.

 Rakon was also fined $30,000 by the NZX after it failed to maintain continuous disclosure obligations over selling 80% of its shareholding in its Chengdu factory.

-Rakon returned to a small profit in November 2015 but with much reduced revenues compared to pre-GFC levels.
+Rakon returned to a small profit in November 2015 but with much reduced revenues compared to pre-2008 financial crisis levels.

 Weapons components controversy

 Since 2005, Rakon has been the subject a number of allegations relating to the use of their products in military applications.
 Rakon has never denied that they supply products into military applications and have, at various times, stated this accounts for 1% of their output, or 10% of their revenue.

-In August 2005, the New Zealand Herald quoted Rakon Marketing Director, Darren Robinson, as saying that the company's technology went into "smart bombs and missiles" used by the US military.
+In August 2005, the New Zealand Herald quoted Rakon marketing director Darren Robinson as saying that the company's technology went into "smart bombs and missiles" used by the US military.
 Rakon denied the claims, stating the company was not privy to the "end-use systems, equipment or applications used by its customers."